 TABLE OF CONTENTS

 The walk itself is awesome.
-I was super lucky my Aunty dropped me off at the trailhead, and managed to hitchhike (easy in NZ) back to Palmy easy enough.
-But, it’s definitely an inconvenience that takes away half a point.
+I was super lucky my Aunty dropped me off at the trailhead, and managed to hitchhike (easy in NZ) back to Palmerston North easy enough.
+But, it’s definitely an inconvenience.

 The track is well maintained and there are lots of little sites along the way to check out.
 It would be nice to see more of the river, but there’s only so much that can be done about that.
 10km is a good distance, and with minimal elevation, it’s doable for most.
 As long as you can get to/from the track okay, pop it on your list of possible things to do in New Zealand.